Question: What is stormwater?

 Answer: The adjacent property owner is responsible for mowing ditches along residential properties.

-Generally, the Storm Water Department is responsible for mowing ditches in drainage right-of-ways and along all other unimproved streets.
+Generally, the Stormwater – Maintenance of Lines division and the Parks and Recreation Department are responsible for mowing ditches in drainage right-of-ways and along all other unimproved streets.

 There are certain special residential locations where the City mows the adjacent ditches that are too steep (for example, some areas along Horne Road) or the ditches are on dual sides (for example, Houston Street).

-Question: What should I do if the drain inlet is clogged in my area?
+Question: What should I do if the storm drain inlet is clogged in my area?

 Answer: Report the clogged drain to the City of Corpus Christi Hotline at (361) 826-2489.
-The Storm Water Department is responsible for cleaning over 18,000 storm drain inlets throughout the City.
-Storm Water staff will investigate and schedule the inlet for cleaning.
+The Stormwater – Maintenance of Lines division is responsible for cleaning over 18,000 storm drain inlets throughout the City.
+Stormwater – Maintenance of Lines staff will investigate and schedule the inlet for cleaning.

 Question: Is street flooding normal?